 Advanced Baseball Statistics

-The elite minds of the game use them on a daily basis for talent evaluation and batter vs. pitcher matchups and vice versa.
+The elite minds of the game, front offices, and baseball managers, use them on a daily basis for talent evaluation and batter vs. pitcher matchups and vice versa.

-Best MLB Baseball Betting Sites 2018
+Best MLB Baseball Betting Sites 2023

 FIP & SIERA In MLB Baseball

 We will briefly go over each advanced metric and how bettors can use these to look for plus matchups in the betting lines when evaluating pitching.

-Fielding Independent Pitching (FIP)
+Fielding Independent Pitching (FIP Baseball)

 You can view the mathematical formula for FIP on that page, but that isn’t necessary to understand the metric.
-FIP measures what a pitcher’s ERA would like if a pitcher had a league average results on balls battled into play and league average defense behind him.
+FIP baseball measures what a pitcher’s ERA would like if a pitcher had league-average results on balls batted into play and league-average defense behind him.

 One of the main issues with ERA is that it doesn’t take into account other factors.
 FIP measures what pitchers can control on their own, which is walks, hit by pitches, home runs, and strikeouts.
 Often, pitcher’s ERA and FIP will be vastly different.

-FIP vs ERA – Baseball Betting Odds Analysis
+FIP vs. ERA – Baseball Betting Odds Analysis

 Well, it can help us predict if a pitcher is not pitching well or if he’s likely running into some bad luck.
 For instance, if a pitcher has an ERA of 4.50 that season, but his FIP on the year is at 3.40, we can likely assume that he’s had a bad run of luck so far.

 FIP isn’t perfect, and it doesn’t account for other factors like ballpark or weather conditions but is a metric that is much more advanced than ERA.
-Bettors can use it to spot value in the lines with pitching where many others with miss out.
+Bettors can use it to spot value in the lines with pitching where others miss out.

-SIERA stands for Skill-Interactive Earned Run Average is another advanced stat that measures pitching.
+SIERA baseball stands for Skill-Interactive Earned Run Average is another advanced stat that measures pitching.
 SIERA builds on FIP and xFIP by taking a deeper look at what makes pitchers better.

 “SIERA tells us more about the how and why of pitching.”

-In terms of being predictive, SIERA seems to have the edge over other pitching metrics.
-Strikeouts are highly valued, and walks don’t hurt pitchers too much provided they don’t walk too many hitters.
+In terms of being predictive, SIERA baseball seems to have the edge over other pitching metrics.
+Strikeouts are highly valued, and walks don’t hurt pitchers too much, provided they don’t walk too many hitters.

-SIERA can be used in the same way that we utilized FIP.
+SIERA baseball can be used in the same way that we utilized FIP.
 If a pitcher has an ERA of 2.90 but has a SIERA of 4.20, we can expect regression.
 Likewise, if a pitcher has an ERA of 4.50 but has a SIERA of 3.25, we can guess that he may bounce back.

-For rookie pitchers or those with a smaller sample size, it can be tougher to gauge their numbers.
-It’s probably best to wait till 10-12 starts to draw any conclusions, but there are other factors to consider as well.
+For rookie pitchers or those with smaller sample size, it can be tougher to gauge their numbers.
+It’s probably best to wait until 10-12 starts to draw any conclusions, but there are other factors to consider as well.

-MLB Baseball Stats – Weighted On-Base Average
+MLB Betting Stats – Weighted On-Base Average

 After a crash course on the best pitching metrics, we move onto one of the key offensive stats.
 Weighted On-Base Average (wOBA) is one of the most popular offensive statistics in the game today.
 Again, FanGraphs provides us with an analysis on their wOBA page.

-However, OPS doesn’t value getting on base enough compared to hitting for power and is outdated in the way it values extra base hits.
+However, OPS doesn’t value getting on base enough compared to hitting for power and is outdated in the way it values extra-base hits.
 Like other metrics, wOBA’s scale is similar to on-base percentage.
 Take yet another look at FanGraphs’ chart below:

 Splits are of particular importance when using wOBA.
-Major League hitters, for the most part, hit the opposite of their batting stance.
+MLB hitters, for the most part, hit the opposite of their batting stance.
 Righty batters hit lefty pitchers better than right-handed pitchers, and lefty batters hit righty pitchers better than left-handed pitchers.

-Batter vs Pitcher Baseball Stats
+Batter vs. Pitcher Baseball Stats

-For example, if a team or group of hitters has a .350 or better wOBA vs. right-handed pitching, you might give them a bump.
+If a team or group of hitters have a .350 or better wOBA vs. right-handed pitching, you might give them a bump.
 Similarly, if a pitcher has wOBA against vs. right-handed batters of .330 or lower, that starter may be worth considering against a heavily right-handed lineup.

 Ground Ball To Fly Ball Ratio (GB/FB) – Baseball Metric

 Not only is the data not heavily utilized by the oddsmakers, but it can be helpful to all kinds of baseball markets, not just sides and totals.
-Player props and team props are excellent markets to attack using individualized stats like ground ball to fly ball ratio.
+MLB props are excellent markets to attack using individualized stats like the ground ball to fly ball ratio.

-They dominate every type of pitcher, especially ground ball pitchers, but they perform well against both fly ball pitchers and those who would fall into the neutral category.
+They dominate every type of pitcher, especially groundball pitchers, but they perform well against both fly ball pitchers and those who would fall into the neutral category.

 G/B To F/B Ratio And Power Production

-One of the best aspects of GB/FB ratio is that is highly predictable and coincides with power production.
+One of the best aspects of the GB/FB ratio is that it is highly predictable and coincides with power production.
 Since it measures the rate of ground balls to fly balls hit into play, we can correctly assume that batters who hit more fly balls will hit for more power.

 If you take a look at the leaders in GB/FB ratio, there is no doubt that you will see a list of elite players at the top of that list.
-However, it’s important to note that not every player with strong GB/FB ratio is an elite talent.
+However, it’s important to note that not every player with a strong GB/FB ratio is an elite talent.

 Advanced Baseball Metrics – Putting The Puzzle Together

 As with all statistics in baseball, they usually tell just one piece of the larger puzzle.
 GB/FB rate is an excellent resource and one that most bettors are not considering.
 However, it is best utilized in conjunction with other data.

 Pitchers that have little ability to strike out hitters won’t likely have a strong GB/FB rate.
 Even though they may be inducing a lot more ground balls when compared to balls put into play, their inability to produce strikeouts will still manufacture a noteworthy number of fly balls.

 Fly Ball Hitters vs Ground Ball Pitchers Baseball Metrics

-We can go deeper into the numbers here and pull out more advanced statistics, but the bottom-line here is that players or teams that hit the ball into the air often are going to offer more offensive production than others.
+We can go deeper into the numbers here and pull out more advanced statistics, but the bottom line here is that players or teams that hit the ball into the air more often are going to offer more offensive production than others.

-The above stats are an excellent starting point to begin looking at baseball’s advanced metrics.
+The above MLB betting stats are an excellent starting point to begin looking at baseball’s advanced metrics.
 They’re valuable for almost all MLB markets, including straight wagers on sides and MLB totals, but also team totals, MLB team props, and player props.

 The above statistics and explanations are just the tip of the iceberg.
-There are many other advanced stats for measuring defense, pitching and hitting that you can use in order to decide what type of baseball bets best represents the edge from which you can profit.
+There are many other advanced stats for measuring defense, pitching, and hitting that you can use in order to decide what type of baseball bets best represents the edge from which you can profit.

 As always, these statistics are excellent tools, but that doesn’t mean they’re a substitute for line shopping.
 Use them in conjunction with your normal handicapping routine.
 Don’t settle for a bad price just because the advanced stats point to a strong matchup.